Custom Bots are an add-on feature that can be unlocked with an account upgrade. Please reach out to email@example.com to learn more.

 When getting information from the user, use the Bot Message field to provide context about the information you want to gather.
-For example, you can ask what page the user was on when the app crashed.
+For example, you can ask a question that the user will answer by making a selection.

-To map the user’s reply to a drop-down Custom Issue Field, enable the corresponding toggle.
-If you need to set up a drop-down Custom Issue Field to work with this Bot, review How do I create a new Custom Issue Field?
+When ‘User should select from a list of pre-defined options’ is selected, you have the option of mapping the user’s response to one of your drop-down Custom Issue Fields.
+If you need to first set up a drop-down Custom Issue Field to work with this Bot, review How do I create a new Custom Issue Field?

 If you select a drop-down Custom Issue Field, you’ll also be prompted to select up to 5 corresponding values associated with it to add as options for your user to select.

 If this toggle is disabled, you’ll be able to add up to 5 reply options for the user to select when responding to the Bot.

 When you’ve added all the options needed for this step, click ‘Save’.
 You’ll be taken back to the conversation flow page where you can add additional steps.